nauam/Courses/docs/administration/security/acl-policy-editor.md

 ### Seeing What is Allowed

-Access Levels to a resource in QW Control are shown as Actions that are either Allowed, Denied, or Rejected.
+Access Levels to a resource in Rundeck are shown as Actions that are either Allowed, Denied, or Rejected.

 An **Allowed** Action means an ACL policy allows the action, and no other policy denies it.